-We additionally employ a supplier diversity program that gives diverse companies such as women-owned and minority-owned businesses the opportunity to supply quality product options that meet our company’s growing business needs.
+We also employ a supplier diversity program that gives diverse companies, such as women-owned and minority-owned businesses, the opportunity to supply quality product options that meet our company’s growing business needs.
 Working together, we provide the highest quality materials and services to our internal and external customers on a timely basis at the best economic value.
 Suppliers can submit their business for consideration at https://suppliers.hormelfoods.com.

-To learn more about supply chain, see the 2012 Hormel Foods Corporate Responsibility Report.
+We invite you to learn more about our supply chain in the 2015 Hormel Foods Corporate Responsibility Report.

 South American Beef Sourcing